jacabenga/Dangermond_Preserve_HSI_SSL/README.md

 ## Spectral Differences of reflectance signals: (i) within one single date and (ii) across dates.

-**(work in progress)** This section will show similar results as above (**Bidimensional Histogram Spectral Difference, BHSD**), but each pixel is color-coded by Vegetation Class, instead of by pixel count.
-With this, we want to see whether different Vegetation Classes show clustering in the BHSD.
+**(work in progress)** This section will show similar results as above (**Bidimensional Histogram Spectral Difference, BHSD**), but each pixel is color-coded by Vegetation Alliance type, instead of by pixel count.
+With this, we want to see whether different Vegetation assemblies show clustering in the BHSD.

+We have 3 types of Vegetation Alliance:

+- Tree-dominated alliance
+- Shrub-dominated alliance
+- Herb-dominated alliance

 <details>